subrata05/errcheck.h/README.md

 ---

-# Why This Changes Everything
+## Why This Approach Is a Significant Improvement

 | Problem in Classic Embedded                             | errcheck.h Solution                               | Real-World Benefit             |
 | ------------------------------------------------------- | ------------------------------------------------- | ------------------------------ |